 A radiation technologist prepares patients for radiologic exams by explaining the procedure, positioning patients correctly and protecting them from unnecessary exposure to radiation.
 Radiation technologists also protect themselves and coworkers from radiation over-exposure by wearing shielding devices, monitoring equipment and measuring radiation levels in the workplace.

 |Job Skills||Patience, empathy, physical fitness, ability to comfort patients|

 |Job Growth (2016-2026)*||12% (for radiologic technologists)|

 Source: *U.S. Bureau of Labor Statistics

 An associate's degree in radiation technology is the most common educational requirement for working as a radiation technologist.
 Coursework for this degree includes anatomy, medical ethics and radiobiology.
-In some cases a 1-year certification program is considered adequate if related medical experience can be shown.
-At least 40 states also require radiation technologists to pass a licensing exam in order to handle the potentially hazardous materials and equipment used by radiation technologists.
+Most states also require radiation technologists to pass a licensing exam in order to handle the potentially hazardous materials and equipment used by radiation technologists.

 A radiation technologist must be patient and empathetic in order to work with people who are frightened, ill or in pain.
 They must also function well in a team and be meticulous in the care of their equipment and attention to safety procedures.
 A reasonable level of physical fitness is also required for radiation technologists since they must sometimes lift or position patients who are unable to maneuver themselves.